 There are several reasons to consider filing a lawsuit in small claims court:

 - The at-fault driver was uninsured or under-insured

-- Your car or other personal property was damaged and the cost to repair it is under $5,000 (or $3,000 depending on which court you file your lawsuit in)
+- Your car or other personal property was damaged and the cost to repair it is under the Small Claims limit

 - The insurance company refuses to offer a fair settlement amount